Sigma

 Does Sigma work with scikit-learn pipelines and Pandas DataFrames?

 Yes.
-ClassificationTree, RegressionTree, and SurvivalTree implement the standard scikit-learn estimator API, so they slot into Pipeline, ColumnTransformer, GridSearchCV, cross-validation utilities, and model serialization without any custom glue.
+ClassificationTree, RegressionTree, SurvivalTree, and RankingTree implement the standard scikit-learn estimator API, so they slot into Pipeline, ColumnTransformer, GridSearchCV, cross-validation utilities, and model serialization without any custom glue.
 Pandas DataFrames are first-class inputs: pass them directly to fit and predict, declare categorical columns by name, and keep your column metadata throughout training and inference.
 NumPy arrays are of course also supported.
 Categorical features are handled natively (no upstream one-hot encoding needed), and sample weights are fully supported through all the statistical significance tests.

 What confidence intervals does Sigma report on leaves?

 Sigma supports the classic confidence intervals; the right one depends on the coverage guarantees you want.
 For classification: Clopper-Pearson, Jeffreys, and Wilson.
-For regression: Bayesian bootstrap, normal, Student-t, log-normal, gamma, Poisson, exponential, and beta.
+For regression: Bayesian bootstrap, BCa, normal, Student-t, log-normal, gamma, Poisson, exponential, and beta.
 For survival outcomes: Brookmeyer-Crowley for the median survival time, log-log Greenwood for the survival probability at a fixed time, and Klein-Moeschberger integrated Greenwood for the restricted mean survival time (RMST).
 You pick the one that best fits your target's distribution.

 Can Sigma handle very small or very large datasets?